genomicsclass/book/pages/interactions_and_contrasts.md

 ##  -0.01142949 0.04319685 -0.0964653 0.07360632 -0.26 277   0.7915
 ```

+The first column `Contrast` gives the L3 vs L2 estimate from the model we fit above.

+We can show that the least squares estimates of a linear combination of coefficients is the same linear combination of the estimates.
-We can show that the effect size estimate is just the difference between two coefficients.
-The contrast vector used by `contrast` is stored as `X` within the resulting object:
+Therefore, the effect size estimate is just the difference between two estimated coefficients.
+The contrast vector used by `contrast` is stored as a variable called `X` within the resulting object (not to be confused with our original $$\mathbf{X}$$, the design matrix).

 ```r